viteo/small3dlib/README.md

 - Some values, like screen resolution, are a compile-time option due to performance and simplicity, and can't change during runtime.
 - No scenegraph (object parenting), just a scene list.
 Parenting can still be achieved by using cutom transform matrices.
 - Though performance is high, due to multiplatformness it can't match platform-specific rasterizers written in assembly.
+- There is no far plane.
-- Proper near-plane culling (subdividing triangles) is missing.
+- There is a near plane, but a proper culling by it (subdividing triangles) is missing.
 You can either cull whole triangles completely or "push" them by the near plane.
 These options are okay when drawing a models not very close to the camera, but e.g. 3D environments may suffer from artifacts.
 - Due to the limitations of 32bit integer arithmetics, some types of movement (particularly camera) may look jerky, and artifact may appear in specific situations.

 ## how to use